1rhino2/phantom-stealer/README.md

 ---

-**remember: with great power comes great responsibility. use knowledge for good.**
+**remember: with great power comes great responsibility. use knowledge for good.**(Corny ahh, but we gotta keep it legally safe.)